 Kansas Student Allegedly Suspended for Carrying a Purse to School

-November 8, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 8, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Skylar Davis, a Kansas eighth grader at Anderson County Senior-Junior School, was allegedly suspended after refusing to remove the Vera Bradley purse he wascarrying to class.